 Delivering appraisals is part and parcel of a managers role.

 Overall, appraisals are an opportunity to celebrate and acknowledge achievements and discuss and agree areas for growth and development.
 But as part of this process there may also be times where difficult conversations need to be had.
+And here is where preparation and planning play a crucial role.

 Having difficult conversations, in an appraisal situation or elsewhere at work, needn’t be difficult if you’re armed with insight and a set of skills to keep things on a calm and positive level.
 Especially in something as important as an appraisal.